Accounting’s Version of the Ironman

 In the late 1990’s, Philippe led two economic-cooperation projects funded by the European Commission and the World Bank — helping the Vietnamese Ministry of Finance adopt International Accounting Standards (IAS) and International Standards on Auditing (ISA).
 He has also acted as independent consultant and expert witness in several high-profile litigation cases.

-Philippe is a U.S. CPA, recipient of an Elijah Watt Sells award, and a CAIA Charter Holder (passed level II of the CAIA exam in March 2016).
+Philippe is a U.S. CPA, recipient of an Elijah Watt Sells award, a CFA Charter Holder, and a CAIA Charter Holder.
 He also co-authored the book IFRS: 500 Multiple Choice Questions (published by Wolters Kluwer) and is an associate professor of advanced accounting at the Free University of Brussels.

 When he is not in the classroom, Philippe explores the woods around Brussels with his Siberian husky.
 He enjoys classical music and is an avid reader of history books.